61315/resynthesizer/README.md

 $ examples/ppm assets/source000.ppm assets/mask000.ppm result000.ppm 1 16 64
 ```

-NOTE: There is a meaningful correlation between **the quality of opration** and the type of fitting method(**context**) described below.
+NOTE: There is a meaningful correlation between **the quality of operation** and the type of fitting method(**context**) described below.
 The quality of synthesis operation may vary.

 | Context | Method      | Shape      | Direction |
 |---------|-------------|------------|-----------|